stevana/hot-swapping-state-machines/README.md

 # hot-swapping-state-machines

-An experiment in implementing remote hot code swapping for state machines.
+An experiment in implementing remote hot code swapping, or dynamic code upgrade, for state machines.

 ## Background